jadecobra/python_tdd_exercises/source/how_to/calculator.rst

 test_multiplication
 *********************************************************************************

-Moving on to test multiplication, the next item on the TODO list
+Time to test multiplication, the next item on the TODO list

 .. _test_multiplication_red:

 red: make it fail
 #################################################################################

-I add a failing test for multiplication
+I add a failing test

 .. code-block:: python